redsaz/simian-toupee/README.md

  * Anything involving notes (Note, NotesResource, etc) are for example purposes only and can be deleted or transformed
  * HSQLDB, JOOQ, and Bootstrap are easily replaced
+ * The bulk of the web content are freemarker templates in deciservice/src/main/resources